-Are you unable to reach your friends and family because FaceTime isn't working on your iPhone?
+Are you unable to reach your friends and family because FaceTime is not working on your iPhone?
 What could be wrong, and where exactly does the problem stem from?
-Is it the app that's malfunctioning?
+Is it the app that’s malfunctioning?
 Or your device?
-Don't worry.
-We've aggregated six tried-and-trusted solutions that'll get FaceTime working again on your iPhone.
+Don’t worry.
+We’ll answer all of these questions along with solutions to the problem.

 1. Re-Enable FaceTime